Experience Diamond Head (Le’ahi) crater hike in Oahu

 5. Take the cable car buses – these regular trolley buses plying through the Honolulu and Waikiki areas stop directly at the park entrance.
 You can book a day pass directly with the Waikiki trolley lines for trips to most attractions in the Honolulu area.

-Start of hike up Diamond Head Crater
+Hiking up Diamond Head Crater

-The average time to do the hike is about two hours round trip, more if you take more time for pictures and time frame that you are busy.
+The average time to do the Diamond Head hike is about two hours round trip, more if you take more time for pictures and time frame that you are busy.
 The best time to visit is earlier in the morning or late in the afternoon to avoid crowds and excessive heat going to the top.

 Look out points at Diamond Head

-Along the way to the top are many lookout points to the crater floor and views to the east side and coastal views.
+Along the way to the top of Diamond Head are many lookout points to the crater floor and views to the east side and coastal views.
 At the the mid point, you’ll hit your first set up stairs which then leads to a long dark tunnel and eventually a circular staircase that is a real work out so take your time.
 Those that are physically challenged should take plenty of rests with benches located throughout the trail areas.

 Tip – if you don’t want to enter the tunnel and circular climb, you have an option to do the route from the left side to nice views and a slower climb to the top without doing the circular stair case.